jg-digital-media/jgdm-100DaysOfCode/readme.md

 ## Description

 My goal remains to help myself maintain not just my coding (I can always be found coding), but also an active social media presence in as a result of it.

 Hopefully this will help me engage more with the tech community.

 As of my commit on **30th September 2021** You'll find all my blogs are now located in the "log" directory.
-This latest #100DaysOfCode effort is now logged in round-11.md.
-Yes, in the end I went on to Round 11.
+This latest #100DaysOfCode effort is now logged in `round-11.md`.
+Yes, in the end I went on to `Round 11`.
 I've kept the others in **round-1.md** and **round-2.md** etc as a record in the archive directory of this repo.

-In my commit for 25th January 2019, I posted that I've completed my reorganisation of my work via [GitHub](https://github.com/jg-digital-media) All my projects are either backed up on my server, on Amazon S3 or on version control.
+In my commit for **25th January 2019**, I posted that I've completed my reorganisation of my work via [GitHub](https://github.com/jg-digital-media) All my projects are either backed up on my server, on Amazon AWS (S3) or on version control.
 Most of my repos are now set to private.
 I may end up switching back to public from time to time.
-But don't worry, anything I deem fit for public viewing will be available to see via my domain at https://projects.jonniegrieve.co.uk.
+But don't worry, anything I deem fit for public viewing will be available to see via my domain at [https://projects.jonniegrieve.co.uk](https://projects.jonniegrieve.co.uk).

-If you notice ```codersnotes-r11.md``` and all the others in this repository, just think of this as a kind of "notebook" for use while I'm working through this round of #100DaysofCode.
+If you notice ```codersnotes-r11.md``` and all the others in this repository, just think of this as a kind of "notebook" for use while I'm working through this round of `#100DaysofCode`.

 ## Thank you for following my journey!